 Is tzatziki healthy?

-All of which make this delicious sauce great for weight loss when enjoyed as part of a healthy, balanced diet.
+All of these make this delicious sauce great for weight loss when enjoyed as part of a healthy, balanced diet.

 I love it with homemade naan bread and chopped veggies as I mentioned.
 It also goes great paired with some greek meatballs or on a greek chicken burger.